 4. Get out and walk –

-Yes healthy foods are and important piece of the puzzle, but we can’t ignore the power of movement.
-On those really long workdays exercise might be the last thing on your mind but research shows that walking helps reduce stress, boost “happy” neurotransmitters, and improve insulin sensitivity.
+Yes, healthy foods are an important piece of the puzzle, but we can’t ignore the power of movement.
+On those really long workdays, exercise might be the last thing on your mind, but research shows that walking helps reduce stress, boost “happy” neurotransmitters, and improve insulin sensitivity.

-Think about what time of the day would be best for you get out in nature for a stroll.
+Think about what time of the day would be best for you to get out in nature for a stroll.
 Figure out if you’re a “before shift” or “after shift” exerciser and make it happen.
-Even if it’s just 10 minutes it’s better than nothing!
+Even if it’s just 10 minutes, it’s better than nothing!

 5. Make a comfy bed –

 Ever feel like you’re starving the day after a sleepless night?
 It’s not just in your head!
 Lack of sleep can cause a spike in your insulin levels the next day, which drives up hunger and cravings for high sugar foods.

 While you sleep, your body processes and eliminates toxins from the body, adequate rest also gives the digestive tract and hormonal system (in particular, your insulin levels) a break and a chance to reset throughout the night.

 Try to aim for at least 7-8 hours of consecutive sleep a night so that you can run the show at the hospital without falling asleep at the nurses’ station.

 We hope these tips for healthy summer RVing for travel nurses are helpful.
 If you are an RVing travel nurse and have other tips for RVing travel nurses, please comment on them below!